TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Hyperlinks.rst

    :ref:`Inline columns <columns-inline>`

-From One Manual to Another
+From one manual to another
 --------------------------

-Example 1: Use Text of Headline as Anchor Text
+Example 1: Use text of headline as anchor text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Again, we want to link to the label `columns-inline`.